Town of Greece v. Galloway: Reaction to ruling

-The reactions to the court's ruling were diverse.
+Reactions to the Court's ruling were diverse.
 Christian conservatives and others who feel that religious expression has been overly curtailed in public settings were happy with the ruling.
-Eric Rassbach, deputy general counsel of the Becket Fund for Religious Liberty, called the court's decision "a great victory for religious liberty."
+Eric Rassbach, deputy general counsel of the Becket Fund for Religious Liberty, called the decision "a great victory for religious liberty."
 Along with their supporters, the Jewish and atheist women who filed suit against the town of Greece were disappointed by the court's ruling.
 A number of Jewish organizations, including the American Jewish Committee and the Anti-Defamation League, had filed amici curiae briefs in support of the respondents, and expressed disappointment with the majority's decision.
 Secular groups were also disappointed.
-Daniel Mach, director of the ACLU Program on Freedom of Religion and Belief, for example stated: "We are disappointed by today’s decision.
+Daniel Mach, director of the ACLU Program on Freedom of Religion and Belief, for example, stated: "We are disappointed by today’s decision.
 Official religious favoritism should be off-limits under the Constitution.
 Town-sponsored sectarian prayer violates the basic rule requiring the government to stay neutral on matters of faith."
 Ira Lupu, a law professor emeritus at George Washington University who specializes in the First Amendment, called the court's ruling "a very bad decision" because it undermined the Establishment Clause.
 Lupu explained that the court decision "does not insist on any [...] reasonable effort to make prayer nonsectarian or to push for diversity.
 The majority faith in a particular community can dictate the prayers and minority faiths could be left out if they don’t step up and say, ‘Hey, what about us?'"

 The Los Angeles Times pointed out that the decision divided the justices along religious lines, as well as ideological ones.
 All five justices in the majority were Catholics, and three out of the four dissenters were Jewish.